About USC Gould

 - Make an appointment with the USC Gould advisor to draft a proposed course plan.

 - Review the proposed course plan with your major's undergraduate advisor.

 - Obtain signatures from your current undergraduate department chair and dean (Include an updated STARS report.).

-- Bring all signed documents including an updated STARS report to the USC Gould advisor.
+- Bring all signed documents including an updated STARS report and your personal statement to the USC Gould advisor.

 - The USC Gould advisor will be responsible for submitting your approved application and proposed course plan to the degree progress department.

 Read more on the application process here: About the PDP Application

 Rolling Admissions (Fall/Spring)